Collaborative Target Search with a Visual Drone Swarm: An Adaptive Curriculum Embedded Multistage Reinforcement Learning Approach: Methodology

-The spawning probability threshold $\epsilon \in [0,1]$ will be adaptively adjusted in a curriculum learning way in each stage to make the task more challenging for drone agents.
-The validity of spawning positions will be checked, where if the target's shape is overlapped with other objects, the position is regarded as invalid, and the target will be spawned again.
+where $U(\cdot)$ is a uniform distribution among a set.
+The spawning probability threshold $\epsilon$ will be adaptively adjusted in a curriculum learning way in each stage to make the task more challenging for drone agents.
+The validity of spawning positions will be checked, where if the target's shape {overlaps} with other objects, the position is regarded as invalid, and the target will be spawned again.

 The components of each obstacle are outlined by Unity’s mesh collider, which allows for the detection of collisions with another collider.
 The drone agent is modeled as a visual quadrotor equipped with a monocular RGB camera in front of the drone.
-The image raw of fixed pixel size obtained from the forward camera can be used for recognizing the target and navigating towards the target.
-If the drone agent collides with the obstacles, other agents or the target, a penalty (negative reward value) will be imposed.
+The {raw image} of fixed pixel size obtained from the forward camera can be used for recognizing the target and navigating towards the target.
+If the drone agent collides with the obstacles, other agents, or the target, a penalty (negative reward value) will be imposed.